z-x-yang/z-x-yang.github.io/_pages/about.md

 Education
 =======
 * Ph.D in Computer Science, University of Technology Sydney, Australia, 2021.
 Supervised by Prof. Yi Yang.
-* B.S. in Electronic and Information Engineering, University of Science and Technology of China, 2018
+* B.S. in Electronic and Information Engineering, University of Science and Technology of China, China, 2018.

 <br />